 Jobless Claims Dipped Last Week

-There were 377,000 first-time claims for unemployment insurance last week, down 12,000 from the week before, the Employment and Training Administration reports.
+There were 350,000 first-time claims for unemployment insurance filed last week (the period ending Oct.
+19), down 12,000 from the week before, the Employment and Training Administration said Thursday.

-But in yet another mixed signal about how the economy's doing, that welcome dip is tempered by the fact that the "4-week moving average was 377,750, an increase of 1,750 from the previous week's revised average of 376,000."
-Economists watch that average because it offers a slightly larger look at the trend.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.